Kenneth P. Green Sr.’s Photographs of the 1960s and 70s.

 In 1919 she self-published a book called The Negro Trail Blazers of California.
 The book chronicled African American “firsts” and notable achievements in early California.
 The book includes diaries, biographical sketches, poetry, photographs, old papers, conversations with old pioneers, and a comprehensive history of early legislation and court cases.

-Her book paved the way for Beasley to become the first African American women in California to write regularly for a major metropolitan newspaper.
+Her book paved the way for Beasley to become the first African American woman in California to write regularly for a major metropolitan newspaper.
 She worked for the Oakland Tribune from 1923 to 1934 and wrote a weekly column entitled “Activities Among Negroes.”
 The column carriedcivic and religious news of the black community

-Beasley was determined to advance the rights of African Americans and women; she joined many civic clubs.
-These included the NAACP, the Alameda County League of Women Voters, the National Association of Colored Women, the Oakland Council of Church Women, and the Linden Center Young Women’s Christian Association.
+Beasley was determined to advance the rights of African Americans and women; she joined many civic clubs, including the NAACP, the Alameda County League of Women Voters, the National Association of Colored Women, the Oakland Council of Church Women, and the Linden Center Young Women’s Christian Association.

-She was an honorary member of the League of Nations Association of Northern California.
+She was an honorary League of Nations Association of Northern California member.

-Delilah died at the age of 62 on August 18, 1934.
+Delilah died at the age of August 18, 1934.
 Beasley is buried in St. Mary’s Cemetery.

 A bit of history of some of the mansions that once graced the streets of Oakland.
 More to come at a later date.